How Often and For How Long Should Our Board Meet?

 - Take the opportunity to invite in / canvas stakeholders so you get a fuller picture that supplements the considerations of management.

-- Technology has improved efficiency and effectiveness from Company performance perception (e.g. Net Promoter score) to board meeting software.
+- Technology has improved efficiency and effectiveness from Company performance perception (e.g. Net Promoter score) to board meeting management software.

 - Allocate time in your annual schedule to physically meet with a varied group of stakeholders i.e key shareholders, partners etc… Ideally this will take place in their environment.
 Coincide this to occur either on a board meeting day or whenever the most practicable.